Before the Law: In The Trial

 Josef K has to show an important client from Italy around a cathedral.
 The client does not show up, but just as K is leaving the cathedral, the priest calls out K's name, although K has never met the priest.
 The priest reveals that he is a court employee, and he tells K the story (Before the Law), prefacing it by saying it is from "the opening paragraphs [introductory] to the Law".
 The priest and K then discuss interpretations of the story before K leaves the cathedral.

+Publication

+"Before the Law" was published twice in Kafka's lifetime, first in the 1915 New Year's edition of the independent Jewish weekly Selbstwehr, then in 1919 as part of the collection Ein Landarzt (A Country Doctor).
+The Trial, however, was not published until 1925, after Kafka's death.

 References in other works

 The parable is referenced and reworked in the penultimate chapter of J. M. Coetzee's novel Elizabeth Costello (2003).

 Jacques Derrida's essay of the same title examines the meta-fictional aspects of the structure and content of Kafka's fable, such as the placing of the title before the body of the text and also within the first line of the text itself.
 Derrida incorporates Immanuel Kant's notion of the categorical imperative as well as Freudian psychoanalysis in his reading of Kafka's fable.

 The 1990 Robert Anton Wilson book Quantum Psychology contains a parable about Before the Law.

 The 1985 Martin Scorsese film After Hours features a scene which parodies this parable.

 The post-rock band Long Distance Calling uses the spoken animated introduction sequence from the Orson Welles film adaptation of The Trial in the track "Fire in the Mountain" from their 2007 album Satellite Bay.

 American composer Arnold Rosner created "Parable of the Law", a work for baritone singer and orchestra, based on Kafka's parable.

 Giorgio Agamben references the parable in his book, Homo Sacer: Sovereign Power and Bare Life.

 Mandy Patinkin's character references the parable in an episode of The Good Fight.